 How should I prepare for a virtual assessment centre?

-You should wear exactly what you would during an in-person assessment centre, i.e. smart and professional attire (unless you are told otherwise).
+You should wear what you would during an in-person assessment centre, i.e. smart and professional attire (unless told otherwise).

 Q2.
 Where should I sit?

 The main thing is to sit somewhere you, or the recruiter e-working with you, won’t be distracted.
-A quiet, clean and well-lit space will do.
-Hot-seat around your house to find the best spot - neutral backgrounds work best.
+A quiet, clean, and well-lit space will do, and neutral backgrounds work best.
 Also, position your laptop where it is steady and fix your camera at eye level.

-Decide on an appropriate location beforehand so you won’t be constantly fretting about interruptions or dodgy camera angles.
-And this will mean all your focus will be on your performance.
+Decide on an appropriate location beforehand so you won’t constantly be fretting about interruptions or dodgy camera angles, but don’t worry if the only space you have is your bed.
+This is common!

 Q3.
 What if I lose internet connection during an assessment task?

 You’ve done everything you can beforehand to ensure a good WiFi connection.
-But on the day you are disconnected from the internet.
-Don’t freak out.
+Then on the day, you are disconnected from the internet… Don’t freak out.
 These things happen.

-It might seem like a living nightmare at first.
-But as long as you have a contingency plan in place, you can get past this.
+As long as you have a contingency plan, you can get past this.

-Body language is just as important in a virtual assessment centre as it is in-person.
-Make sure you are sat up straight in front of the camera.
-Avoid fidgeting or expressing your answers too much through hand movements.
-You're not playing Charades.
+You’re not playing Charades.
+Body language is just as important in a virtual assessment centre as it’s in person.
+Make sure you sit up straight in front of the camera and avoid fidgeting or expressing your answers too much through hand movements.

 Good eye contact is also a must.
-But remember not to look at the recruiter via your screen.
-Instead, look directly at your webcam or camera.
-And a gentle reminder… it doesn’t hurt to smile now and again.
-Try to look as though you are enjoying yourself!
+Look directly at your webcam or camera.
+And a gentle reminder… it doesn’t hurt to smile!
+Try to look like you’re enjoying yourself!

 Here are THREE top tips to help you shine in the group task:

-Q. Is a virtual assessment centre harder than it is in-person?
+Q6.
+Is a virtual assessment centre harder than it is in person?

-Whilst virtual assessment centres are run very differently (being online and all), the difficulty of the tasks does not vary between the two.
+Whilst virtual assessment centres are run very differently (being online and all), the difficulty of the tasks does not vary.
 As well as ensuring every task can be carried out online, the employer is there to offer you support throughout the process.

-Many companies that have already ran virtual assessment centres have reported their candidates averaging a higher score ratio than normal.
-And successful candidates have already received their placement or internship induction and started full-time remote working.
+You’re just as likely to be hired during an online assessment centre.
+Many companies that have run virtual assessment centres have reported their candidates averaging a higher score ratio than normal.

 Rumour has it, students are often surprised by how much they enjoy virtual assessment centres…